 I’m feeling somewhat optimistic.
 I think this is a really important start and I'm hoping if we can look at the Guaranteed Income Supplement as our model, I'm hoping that we'll really be able to reduce poverty among Canadians with disabilities over the longer term, said Torjman.
 Others found positives in the creation of the COVID-19 Disability Advisory Committee to help guide the federal government’s response to the pandemic, and in the dialogue between some provincial governments and disability communities during the pandemic.

-Both Qualtrough and Bob Rae, Canada’s Ambassador to the United Nations, commended the work that has been done by the conference organizers in conjunction with civil society to develop a pan-Canadian strategy to improve the employment of persons with disabilities.
+Both Qualtrough and Bob Rae, Canada’s Ambassador to the United Nations, who gave a keynote speech at the conference, commended the work by conference organizers and civil society to develop a pan-Canadian strategy to improve the employment of persons with disabilities.
 The pan-Canadian strategy for disability and work provides “an excellent foundation” for the employment strategy envisioned in the Disability Inclusion Action Plan, said Qualtrough.

 I think you need both.
 I think mandatory requirements have their place, but you also need to get people on board.
 You need to make sure they're committed to it and understand why it's important.